rogeriojunyorrf/schoolProject_CRUD/README.md

-# Rubik's Cubes CRUD System with Login
+# Rubik's Cube Management System with Login and CRUD Functionality

 This project is a simple **CRUD** (Create, Read, Update, Delete) system for rubik's cubes with a basic login authentication.
 The school project is developed using **PHP** and **MySQL**, and uses **Bootstrap** for styling.